People of Gujarat respond to PM's call by switching off lights

+Some people created patterns with diyas on the ground while others shouted slogans like 'Bharat Mata Ki Jai' and 'Vande Mataram' from their terraces.
+In some areas, people burst fire-crackers.
+Chief Minister Vijay Rupani, Deputy CM Nitin Patel as well as Prime Minister Narendra Modi's nonagenarianmother Hiraba also lit lamps after switching off lights.

+Rupani and his wife Anjali Rupani too joined the people of Gujarat froom their residence.
+Belying the concerns over functioning of power grid, no fluctuation in voltage was reported in the state.

-Some shouted slogans like 'Bharat Mata Ki Jai' and 'Vande Mataram', while some others even burst firecrackers.
-Modi had on Friday urged people to turn off lights at their homes for nine minutes at 9 pm to display the country's collective resolve and solidarity to defeat the virus.
+The PM on Friday urged people to turn off lights at their homes for nine minutes at 9 pm to display the country's collective resolve and solidarity to defeat the virus..

-Modi's call for a blackout had also raised concerns about power grid failure..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)